C0ntrl08/Gym_Tracker/README.md

 ## Features

-- **User Authentication**
+- **Role-Based User Authentication**
   Users can register, log in, and receive a JWT bearer token for secure API access.
+For Admins, a role based authentication has been implemented.

 - **View Trainings**
   Once logged in, users can view a list of their training sessions, sorted with the newest on top.